dockercask/dockercask/README.md

 ### xauthority

-The security of the host X11 screen is dependant on preventing the docker containers from accessing the xauthority file which is generally stored at `~/.Xauthority`.
+The security of the host X11 screen is dependent on preventing the docker containers from accessing the xauthority file which is generally stored at `~/.Xauthority`.
 If you mount the home directory or otherwise provide access to this file the docker container could be able to access the host X11 screen.

 ### clipboard sharing